warmist/scripts/docs/gui/civ-alert.rst

     :tags: fort gameplay interface military units

 Normally, assigning a unit to a burrow is treated more like a suggestion than a command.
-In contrast, civilian alerts cause all your non-military citizens to immediately rush to a specified burrow ASAP and stay there.
-This allows you to keep your civilians safe when there is danger about.
+This can be frustrating when you're assigning units to burrows in order to get them out of danger.
+In contrast, triggering a civilian alert with `gui/civ-alert` will cause all your non-military citizens to immediately rush to a burrow ASAP and stay there.
+This gives you a way to keep your civilians safe when there is danger about.

 Usage
 -----